nageshs/sandbox/sample/README.md

     cloverSDK.createFirstPurchaseInfo()
 	.setFullName("app_user's_name").setEmail("user-namge@example.com").setPhoneNumber("...");

-The first purchase information is only used when your application user does not have the Clover Application installed.
-A web overlay is created for such cases and the first purchase information is used to pre populate the fields thus reducing the amount of typing required by your users.
+The first purchase information is only used when Clover is not installed on the user's device.
+A web overlay is created for such cases and the first purchase information is only used to pre populate the fields, thus reducing the amount of typing required by your users.

 ### Creating a Clover Order Request